pramod-simform/practise-graphql/Readme.md

 **After this we can run the project using production mode:**
 `npm start`

-**I have also attached the sample db folder for start the first time.**
+**I have also attached the sample db folder for start the app first time.
+I have also created a db seeder.
+We just need to create a env file and add the DB_URL there.
+Please find the seeder command below:**

+`npm run db:seed`